bshur2008/w205project/README.txt

 7) create /user/w205/tweets/es folder on HDFS
 8) install lein if not installed (http://leiningen.org/)
-9) use crontab.txt example file to schedule processes to run automatically
+9) use crontab.txt example file to schedule processes to run automatically (NOTE: may need to execute sparse run from the /project/lang_analysis folder to compile job and ensure streamparse works before it will run correctly)